Skip to content

 Field Description

-routerHostsId The router-hosts entry ID (if synced)
+hostId The router-hosts server-assigned entry ID

-lastSyncTime Last successful sync timestamp
+lastSyncTime Timestamp of the last successful sync

 $ kubectl get hostmapping -A

-NAMESPACE NAME HOSTNAME IP SYNCED
+NAMESPACE NAME IP HOSTNAME PHASE AGE

-default legacy-app legacy.example.com 10.0.0.50 True
+default legacy-app 10.0.0.50 legacy.example.com Synced 2m

 apiVersion: traefik.io/v1alpha1